spryker/spryker-docs/docs/marketplace/dev/feature-walkthroughs/202204.0/marketplace-merchant-custom-prices-feature-walkthrough.md

 template: feature-walkthrough-template
 ---

-The *Marketplace Merchant Custom Prices* feature lets merchants to define custom prices for specific business units of B2B customers via Merchant Portal Product Price UI.
+The *Marketplace Merchant Custom Prices* feature allows merchants to define custom prices for specific business units of B2B customers via the Merchant Portal Product Price UI.

 {% info_block warningBox "User documentation" %}

-To learn more about the Marketplace Merchant Custom Prices feature in Merchant Portal and find out how end users use it see Marketplace Merchant Custom Prices feature overview.
+To learn more about the Marketplace Merchant Custom Prices feature in Merchant Portal and find out how end users use it see Marketplace Merchant Custom Prices feature overview. <!---LINK-->

 {% endinfo_block %}